-Most interesting wonders of Belgium
+Most interesting landmarks of Belgium

 Below are listed the most amazing natural and man made landmarks of Belgium.